Alvin Brooks (basketball, born 1959)

-Alvin Joseph Brooks Jr. (born August 6, 1959) is a basketball coach and head coach of the Lamar University's men's basketball team.
+Alvin Joseph Brooks Jr. (born August 6, 1959) is an American basketball coach, who was most recently the head coach of Lamar University's men's basketball team.
 Brooks returned to Lamar as men's basketball head coach on April 1, 2021.
 Prior to Lamar, he most recently served as an assistant coach for the Houston Cougars.
 Brooks has also served as Director of Basketball Operations for the Kentucky Wildcats.
 He coached the Houston Cougars from 1993 to 1998.
 He also served as an assistant coach for the Texas Tech Red Raiders basketball team and was at Texas A&M through the '06–'07 season.

 Playing career

 Brooks was an award-winning player in college and high school.
 As a senior at Houston's Wheatley High School, he averaged 25.9 points and 9.0 assists per game on the way to earning All-City honors.

 He began his collegiate career in record-setting fashion at Sam Houston State, where he set the Bearkats' single-season record with 165 assists and was named the Lone Star Conference Freshman of the Year.
 He also received All-Lone Star Conference Honorable Mention after averaging 14.2 points and 5.2 assists per game.

 Following his freshman season, he left SHSU and competed at Henderson County Junior College, leading the team to a 20–8 record as a sophomore.

 Transferring to Lamar, Brooks was the starting point guard for two NCAA Tournament teams that posted a combined 47–6 record.
 As a junior, he led the 10th-seeded Cardinals into the Sweet 16 with a win against No. 5 Oregon State.

 As a senior, he was an All-Southland Conference Second-Team selection after setting school records for single-game assists, season and career.

 Brooks is a 1982 graduate of Lamar with a bachelor's degree in life and earth science with a minor in physical education.

 Following his collegiate playing days, he was selected in the 10th round of the 1981 NBA draft by the San Antonio Spurs.